mhellar/nminfopdf/readme.md

 #nminfopdf

-A tool to get MediaInfo data, A SHA-1 checksum and render it as a pdf document
+A tool to get select MediaInfo data, SHA-1 checksum and render it as a pdf document

 ## installation